-While .30-30 and 6.5x55 caliber rifles have felled large numbers of these monsters, such feats were usually performed by explorers, residents of the far north, and indigenous substance hunters.
+While .30-30 and 6.5x55 caliber rifles have felled large numbers of these monsters, such feats were usually performed by explorers, residents of the far north and indigenous substance hunters.
 12 gauge shotguns stuffed with slugs or heavy buckshot have been carried for protection against large bears and the great cats, with mixed results.
-And the Maasi tribesmen of Africa traditionally killed lions with a spear.
+The Maasi tribesmen of Africa traditionally killed lions with a spear.
 Unfortunately, while all of these weapons are better than nothing, a powerful rifle is far superior.
-Modern sportsmen are best served by something other than a spear, a shotgun, a .30-30, or a 6.5x55 when hunting the great predators of Africa, North America, and the Arctic.
+Modern sportsmen are best served by something other than a spear, a shotgun, a .30-30, or a 6.5x55 when hunting the great predators of Africa, North America and the Arctic.

 The .30-06 and the 7mm Magnums offer muzzle energy (ME) in the vicinity of 3000 ft. lbs. and up.
 The highly recommended .300 Magnum and medium bore calibers offer ME figures from about 3400 ft. lbs. to about 4400 ft. lbs.

-Any rifle more powerful than a .375 H&H Magnum (ME 4200-4400 ft. lbs.) is getting into the overkill area even for the great bears.
-No hunter pursuing dangerous game should saddle him or her self with a rifle so much more powerful than required that it induces flinching or reduces the chances of accurate bullet placement.
+Any rifle more powerful than a .375 H&H Magnum (ME 4200-4400 ft. lbs.) is getting into the overkill area, even for the great bears.
+No hunter pursuing dangerous game should saddle him or her self with a rifle so much more powerful than required that it induces flinching, reduces the chances of accurate bullet placement, or is so heavy that it is slow to swing.
 As always, bullet placement is the key to killing power.
 A 180 grain bullet from a .30-06 in a vital spot will drop the biggest Kodiak brown bear in Alaska, while a bullet from a .458 Magnum in the guts is an invitation to disaster.
-Every hunter owes it to himself, the game animal, and innocent bystanders to use a rifle in a caliber that he can consistently shoot accurately.
+Every hunter owes it to himself, the game animal and innocent bystanders to use a rifle in a caliber that he can consistently shoot accurately.

-In a recent survey it was revealed that the most popular caliber with Alaskan professional hunters and guides responsible for "backing-up" their clients was the .338 Winchester Magnum.
+In a survey taken a few years ago, it was found that the most popular caliber with Alaskan professional hunters and guides responsible for "backing-up" their clients was the .338 Winchester Magnum.
 With typical factory loads using 225 to 250 grain premium bullets the .338 Win.
 Mag. has a ME of about 3860-4046 ft. lbs. and a maximum point blank range (+/- 3") of about 270 yards.
 These can be taken as ideal ballistics for hunting any of the great bears.
 Recoil energy runs about 34 ft. lbs. in an 8.5 pound rifle.

 While grizzly, brown and polar bears have been killed at very short range and very long range, the preferred range is between 50 and 150 yards (or meters, if you prefer).
 This is close enough to allow accurate bullet placement and far enough to allow time for follow-up shots if required.

 In closing I can only reiterate that while a rifle of adequate power is important when hunting any of the great bears, accurate bullet placement is absolutely paramount.
-We are talking about animals that can (literally) kill the biggest African lion with a single swipe of a paw.
-Predators so massive and deadly cannot be taken lightly.
+Predators so massive and deadly should never be taken lightly.
 Hunters must be completely confident of their ability to put the first bullet where it will do the most good!